 During those hours spent on reception I lost count of the number of people who wandered in to ask about Jack the Ripper.
-One Spanish tourist, carrying his small son, memorably asked in front of a meeting of feminist historians where he could find the "places of Jack the Rapist".
+One Spanish tourist, carrying his small son, memorably asked in front of a meeting of feminist historians where he could find the "places of Jack the Rapist."
 Around the corner was the jauntily-named Jack the Clipper (because, of course, who doesn't want to have their neck shaved under a sex crimes pun) and just over the river, drama school graduates strode around outside the London Bridge Tesco dressed as Jack the Ripper in nylon capes, handing out flyers for The London Dungeon.
-The Women's Library is now closed – the collection absorbed by the London School of Economics.
-We may have had four floors full of women's history, exhibitions, events and books but it was no match for the glamour, the intrigue and the uncomfortable titillation of an unpunished Victorian murderer and sexual offender.
+The Women's Library is now closed—the collection absorbed by the London School of Economics.
+We may have had four floors full of women's history, exhibitions, events, and books but it was no match for the glamor, the intrigue, and the uncomfortable titillation of an unpunished Victorian murderer and sexual offender.

 Broadbridge's argument isn't necessarily against there being a museum to Jack the Ripper, simply that the man behind it, Mark Palmer-Edgecumbe, should have admitted that was what he was planning: "He's going to make a lot of money but he just needed to be straight about what he was doing," says Broadbridge, "so we could have had this debate before it opened."